Resale Value of a House | What Affects Property Prices

 What Affects the Resale Value of a House

-What is resale value in property?
+What resale value comes down to

 Resale value is the price a property is likely to achieve when sold on the open market, relative to what was paid for it.
 It's shaped by three forces: location, which determines the depth and consistency of buyer demand; condition, which determines how the property presents against comparable stock; and market conditions, which determine whether demand is expanding or contracting at the time of sale.
 Of these, location is the only factor that can't be changed after purchase.